Zelenyi Hai, Melitopol Raion, Zaporizhzhia Oblast

-Zelenyi Hai (Зелений Гай) is a village (a selo) in the Melitopol Raion (district) of Zaporizhzhia Oblast in southern Ukraine.
-It forms part of Chkalove rural hromada, one of the hromadas of Ukraine.
+Zelenyi Hai (Зелений Гай) is a village in the Melitopol Raion of Zaporizhzhia Oblast in southern Ukraine.
+It forms part of Havrylivka rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Zelenyi Hai belonged to Vesele Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Zaporizhzhia Oblast to five.
 The area of Vesele Raion was merged into Melitopol Raion.

+Demographics

+As of the 2001 Ukrainian census, Zelenyi Hai had a population of 641 inhabitants.
+The linguistic composition of the settlement was: